Celo Review (2020)

 Is Celo VPN affordable?
 (Celo’s pricing)

 Celo offers monthly, quarterly, semi-anually and anually subscrption options.
-If you buy anual subscription, then you will be paying $5.50 per month or $1.1 per device if you are using/sharing 5 devices.
-The price exceeds $1 (per device) threshold by a small amount, but considering that Celo offers three obfuscation protocols/proxies, the pricing is not bad at all.
-Though, there are better prices in the VPN market.
+If you buy anual subscription, then you will be paying $5.50 per month or $0.69 per device if you are using/sharing 5 devices.
+The price is below the $1 (per device) threshold and Celo offers three obfuscation protocols/proxies, which means the pricing is not bad at all.

-Celo accepts major credit cards, PayPal, Payza, and 30 differrent cryptocurrencies, including Bitcoin.
+Celo accepts major credit cards, PayPal, and 30 differrent cryptocurrencies, including Bitcoin.

 If you want to test Celo, you can try 48-hour free trial.